15 Psychology of Money Quotes (and What They’re Actually Saying)

 Morgan Housel, The Psychology of Money

 “Good investing isn’t necessarily about earning the highest returns, because the highest returns tend to be one-off hits that can’t be repeated.
-It’s about earning pretty good returns that you can stick with and which can be repeated for the longest period of time.
-That’s when compounding runs wild.”
+It’s about earning pretty good returns that you can stick with and which can be repeated for the longest period of time.”

 Morgan Housel, The Psychology of Money